 Born and raised in the Pacific Northwest, Susan and her husband, Mark, have three children: Hali (a senior graphic designer), Taylor (a cardiac rehab exercise physiologist) and Markus (a lineman with the Mountain States JATC).
 In her free time, Susan enjoys running, biking, and spending time with her family.

-Saige Parker is a case manager at Evergreen Personal Injury Counsel.
-As a case manager, Saige helps keep case workloads on track, communicates with clients, and manages the administrative aspects of each case assigned to her.
+Saige Parker is a paralegal at Evergreen Personal Injury Counsel.
+As a paralegal, Saige helps keep case workloads on track, communicates with clients, and manages the administrative aspects of each case assigned to her.
 She received her bachelor's degree in anthropology from Washington State University in 2018, graduating summa cum laude.

 Saige loves working with clients to help resolve the issues/problems they have brought to the firm.
 She makes it a top priority to keep in frequent contact with clients in order to build a strong relationship and, most importantly, let them know that they matter.